PhoenixTales/wiki.gothicarchive.org/characters.md

 - wears `red-brown leather armor`
 - `deep red tattoo that sharply and precisely covered the left side of the face and neck`

+## Darkman
+- removed early alpha character
+- offers the player an old bow for free (`It's old, I'll make a new one.`)

 ## Demon Summoner
 - ex `Alchemist Of Fire`
 - `has a lot to offer` (_Sleeper's Ban_)